Section (military unit): British Army rifle section (Cold War)

-Tactical doctrine stated that, where casualties were sustained, a section could only be reduced to one NCO and five other ranks before bayonet power in the assault or the ability to organise a proper system of double sentries at night time were fatally compromised.
-Later sections would all consist of eight men (as well as any men detailed as vehicle crew) regardless of the battalion type; this reorganisation also saw the rifle group being modified to consist of the section commander with an SLR and four riflemen with SLRs and 66mm HEAT rockets.
+Tactical doctrine continued to emphasise the primacy of the machine gun during a firefight, while also stating that, where casualties were sustained, a section could only be reduced to one NCO and five other ranks before bayonet power in the assault or the ability to organise a proper system of double sentries at night time were fatally compromised.

+Later sections would all consist of eight men (as well as any men detailed as vehicle crew) regardless of the platoon type; (Note: Initially at least, the mechanised platoon section would consist of six dismounts, with the seventh and eighth dismounts being supplied by reservists in the event of mobilisation.) this reorganisation also saw the rifle group being modified to consist of the section commander with an SLR and four riflemen with SLRs and, when appropriate, 66mm HEAT rockets.
 In the event of a significant armour threat, two riflemen would be re-roled as a MAW No. 1 with an L14A1 84mm anti-tank gun and either a 9mm L2A3 9mm submachine gun or an SLR and a MAW No. 2 with an SLR and additional 84mm ammunition.
-No changes were made to the gun group.

-Both World War II and Cold War section tactics were designed with a view to bringing the section machine gun to bear on the enemy and providing support to it; once the gun group had suppressed the enemy ("winning the firefight"), the rifle group would assault and destroy the enemy position with the gun group providing fire until the last safe moment.
+The group could be split into two smaller groups for the purposes of effecting fire and manoeuvre if the gun group was unable to do so for reasons of ground, distance, or both.
+As for the gun group, there was scope for the GPMG No. 2 to serve as an additional rifeman in the rifle group instead (leaving the gun group with the section 2IC and the GPMG No. 1 only), while one section per platoon would be nominated to use the GPMG in its sustained fire role where needed and would thus be issued with the necessary conversion stores.